BFLEX

 Broken armour wire

-The stress release around the point of a single wire break can be modelled by disconnecting nodes in the wire, or by changing the properties of single elements at a selected time durig the analysis.
+The stress release around the point of a single wire break can be modelled by disconnecting nodes in the wire, or by changing the properties of single elements at a selected time during the analysis.

 Umbilical hang-off